MizuhoAOKI/cmake_tutorial/README.md

 For example,
 - Better support for complex directory structures.
-- Easy to specify dependant libraries.
+- Easy to specify dependent libraries.
 - Multiple executables can be generated at once.

 ### Environment setup